 2. Materials and Methods

 The study was conducted in October 2025 at the Hasanuddin University Teaching Farm, South Sulawesi, Indonesia (approximately 9 m above sea level), which represents a lowland coastal agroecosystem typical of shallot production systems.
-A two-factor factorial arrangement was implemented within a randomised complete block design (RCBD) to control field variability and improve inferential precision.
+A two-factor factorial arrangement was implemented within a randomized complete block design (RCBD) to control field variability and improve inferential precision.
 The first factor was the dormancy-breaking agent, comprising the control, GA₃ at 100 mg L⁻¹, and 20% H₂O₂.
 The second factor was vernalization temperature, including room temperature (control), 5°C, and 10°C. Nine treatment combinations were randomized within each block, resulting in 27 experimental plots.

 Bulbs of the Lokana shallot cultivar were uniformly selected and subjected to a 14-day vernalization period at specified temperatures.
 Following vernalization, approximately one-quarter of each bulb tip was transversely excised and assigned to one of three dormancy-breaking treatments: no treatment (control), immersion in 100 mg L⁻¹ GA₃ for 6 hours, or immersion in 20% H₂O₂ for 2 hours (Nurfaida et al., 2024).
 The 100 mg L⁻¹ GA₃ concentration was selected based on Marlin et al. (2021), who demonstrated its efficacy in enhancing shallot growth and morphological traits without adverse effects.
 The 20% H₂O₂ treatment for 2 hours followed the protocol of D’Angelo & Goldman (2019), who reported effective dormancy release without phytotoxic symptoms.